-Statement by Chuck Grassley
+Prepared Statement by Senator Chuck Grassley of Iowa Chairman, Senate Judiciary Committee

-Senate Committee on the Judiciary

-Subcommittee on Immigration and the National Interest

-"Oversight of the Administration's FY 2016 Refugee Resettlement Program:

-Fiscal and Security Implications"

-October 1, 2015
+Subcommittee on Immigration and the National Interest Hearing on "Oversight of the Administration's FY 2016 Refugee Resettlement Program: Fiscal and Security Implications" October 1, 2015

 I appreciate the Chairman of this subcommittee for holding a hearing on this very important topic.
 The Immigration and Nationality Act requires that the President report to Congress regarding the "foreseeable number of refugees who will be in need of resettlement during the fiscal year."
 Secretary Kerry consulted with members of this committee and provided some background on the President's request.
 This hearing helps fulfill our statutory responsibility to review the President's proposal.